kyma-project/control-plane/docs/kyma-environment-broker/02-03-cls-integration.md

 ![CLS diagram](./assets/cls-arch.svg)

 1. CSI sends the request to KEB to provision a new SKR.
-  - If there is no CLS instance present yet for the global account, KEB provisions a new instance of CLS for the global account.
+2. A check determines if there is an existing CLS instance for the global account.
+If there isn't, KEB provisions a new instance of CLS for the global account.

-      - If the CLS instance is already provisioned for the global account, then KEB creates a binding. see [3.](3)

 3. After the CLS instance is provisioned, a binding is created, through which the KEB gets the credentials to push logs to the CLS instance.
 4. After getting the CLS credentials, these credentials are appended to SKR overrides